PhotoVision/PhotoVision.github.io/_pv-markup/common-questions.md

 {: .tablelines}
 *All scan resolutions are approximate.
 Slight variations are normal.*

-## What scanners do you use?
-Every roll of film is scanned by hand on the renowned Fuji Frontier SP3000 or Noritsu S-1800.
-Both are excellent tools to help you reach your vision.
-You may choose between either on your <a href="{{site.baseurl}}/images/PhotoVision-Film-Order-Form-Dec-2017.pdf" target="_blank">order form</a>.
-However, keep in mind there are certain film stocks that will always be scanned on the Noritsu: Portra160, Ektar100 and all black + white stocks.

 ## Do you offer push/pull processing?
 Yes, we can push or pull film up to 3 stops.
 Indicate on your <a href="{{site.baseurl}}/images/PhotoVision-Film-Order-Form-Dec-2017.pdf" target="_blank">order form</a> whether your film needs to be pushed or pulled and by how many stops (i.e. Push +2 or Pull -1).
-Also, please indicate which roll you need pushed or pulled by placing a **rubber band** around it.
+Also, please indicate which roll you need pushed or pulled by placing a *rubber band* around it.
 Push/pull processing is $3.00 per roll.

 ## How do you process Ilford Delta 3200?
 We process Delta 3200 at 3200 unless you indicate otherwise.
 Please note on your <a href="{{site.baseurl}}/images/PhotoVision-Film-Order-Form-Dec-2017.pdf" target="_blank">order form</a> how you rated your 3200.